Retrieving sources

 }

-You can retrieve the Sources associated with a Shopper by making a get shopper by ID request and parsing the sources array contained in the response if the payment source is attached to the shopper's payment option.
-When the shopper gets their payment options, all payment sources will be listed.
+You can retrieve the Sources associated with a Shopper by making a get shopper by ID request and parsing the `sources` array contained in the response if the payment source is attached to the shopper's payment option.
+All payment sources will be listed when the shopper gets their payment options.

 curl --location --request POST 'https://api.digitalriver.com/v1/shoppers/me/payment-options/' \